transposit-connectors/scale_ec2_with_approval/README.md

 ## Before you start

 You'll need a free Transposit account.
 You'll also need the ability to install an application on Slack.

-## AWS setup

-You'll need an AWS account.
+Finally, you'll need an AWS account where you can create an IAM user.

+### AWS setup

   * Create an IAM user with the following permissions: `AmazonEC2FullAccess`.
 If you are an IAM expert, write a policy that is more constrained, but still lets a user start, stop, describe EC2 instances as well as modify an EC2 instance type.
   * Start up one or more `t2.nano` EC2 instances in a region.
 Note that region.